 MAR – JUN 2026

 Hello everyone, we’ve already gotten a few questions about VER11.
 We thought it might be helpful to show you a draft profile.
 As you can see it’s very similar to VER10’s profile with the key differences being Rapid Fire has been replaced by Role, and PEN has been replaced by Save.
+Please look these over and if you have any questions please leave a comment below.

 Hello everyone, this month’s update VER10 is finally released with only two major changes, one is adjusting the Finishing Blow mechanic so it’s not hyper lethal with high rate of fire weapons like machine guns.
 The 2nd is removing the defense dice bonus for Elite Squads.
 We’ve also included a one page cheat sheet in the Core Rules.
 Lastly the Ra Cailum and Rewloola as the iconic warships of Char’s Counterattack have been added to the MechaStellar Roster.